typedb/typedb-driver/cpp/README.md

 ## Build TypeDB Driver for C++ from Source

-1. Make sure you have [Bazel](https://docs.bazel.build/versions/master/install.html) installed on your machine:
+1. Make sure you have [Bazel](https://docs.bazel.build/versions/master/install.html) installed on your machine.
 2. Build the shared-library:

    a) Building just the shared library: